1. The Power Of Essential Oils

 Meditation is growing increasingly popular and there are good reasons for it.
 Meditation is a very quick way to slow down, focus your energies and connect with your inner self.
 This time for reflection allows your mind time to just accept, often answers spring to mind, deep-rooted problems are surfaced and we are given the opportunity to work through these things.
 Meditation is not all about relaxing the mind and within Buddhism it is often thought of as a practice, not a time for relaxing the brain but actually a study to be strengthened and practiced every day.
 It is not a time for you to try not to think anything, it is quite the opposite, it is a time for you to begin allowing your mind to think but rather than questioning your thoughts it is about accepting and letting them go, allowing them to flow through whilst you are mindful in the present moment.

 Whilst research within meditation is still growing and the definitions of meditation and its effects are sometimes hard to measure there is growing evidence suggesting its benefits.
 Research (9) has shown benefits for cardiovascular health, the psychosocial adjustment of those with cancer, chronic pain disorders, menopausal symptoms, memory loss, stress management and much more.

-Our brains are amazing, our ability to daydream, visualise anything and really get creative is something wonderful.
-A fantastic way to focus your energise and raise your vibration is by visualising a place you enjoy, a memory or something that you are currently grateful for.
+Our brains are amazing, our ability to daydream, visualize anything and really get creative is something wonderful.
+A fantastic way to focus your energise, and raise your vibration, is by visualising a place you enjoy, a memory or something that you are currently grateful for.